ltp/ucs-game-of-life/README.md

 How
 ---

-To use this script you must have the latest version (0.031) of the [Cisco::UCS](https://metacpan.org/release/Cisco-UCS) installed in addition to my forked version of the [Game::Life](https://github.com/ltp/Game-Life) module.
+To use this script you must have at least version 0.031 of the [Cisco::UCS](https://metacpan.org/release/Cisco-UCS) module installed in addition to at least version 0.05 of the [Game::Life](https://metacpan.org/release/Game-Life) module.

 You will also need to edit the script so as to specify your UCS cluster information (hostname, username and password) and you will also likely